m3data/collective-futurecrafting/_about/stewards.md

         name="Alja Isakovic"
         image="alja-isakovic.jpg"
         location="Ljubljana, Slovenia"
-        bio="Alja is an experienced full-stack product designer, manager, community builder, creator, and educator.
-Passionate about crafting delightful learning experiences, she has worked with startups, agencies, and enterprises across the world and co-founded EU Code Week, CodeCatz and Tethix.
+        bio="Experienced full-stack product designer, manager, community builder, creator, and educator.
+Passionate about crafting delightful learning experiences, Alja has worked with startups, agencies, and enterprises across the world and co-founded EU Code Week, CodeCatz and Tethix.
 She is a strong advocate for climate action, radical systemic change and diversity, equity and inclusion in tech." linkedin="ialja"
         website="https://ialja.com/"
     %}